DaveWaMu/World-Cities-Weather/README.md

 # World-Cities-Weather

-World map of weather in cities across the globe with Python requests, APIs, and JSON.
+Analysis of weather in cities across the globe with Python requests, APIs, and JSON.
 Created with Pandas and Matplotlib.
 Random city coordinates are generated and plotted with [citipy Python library](https://pypi.org/project/citipy/), the [OpenWeatherMap API](https://openweathermap.org/api), and [Google Places API](https://developers.google.com/maps/documentation/places/web-service/overview) to create a representative model of weather across world cities.

 ## WeatherPy